-Edwards and Ross supply the latest heat treated pallets in full accordance with industry standard ISPM15.
-At our plant in South Wales, we have the capacity to heat treat thousands of pallets every single week using kilns which boast the latest technology.
-These kilns are used to heat treat both new pallets and pallets that we recycle and we supply certificates which document a full audit trail.
+At Edwards and Ross, we supply quality heat treated wooden pallets in full accordance with industry standard ISPM15.
+At our plant in South Wales, we treat thousands of pallets each week in heat treating kilns boasting the latest technology.

 Why do I need heat treated pallets?